Scud / ShrimpRed Francis

 Hackle: Red/brown cock hackle

-Most effective during spring through fall Atlantic salmon runs, particularly productive during early season when fish are fresh and aggressive.
-Can be fished year-round in appropriate salmon waters.
+Seasonal Timing: Most effective during through Atlantic salmon runs, particularly productive during early season when fish are fresh and aggressive.
+Can be fished in appropriate salmon waters.

-Sinks at moderate rate depending on hook size and materials used.
+Pro Tips: Sinks at moderate rate depending on hook size and materials used.
 The red dubbing body provides excellent visibility in varied water conditions.
-The pheasant tail beard and hackle create realistic movement in the current.
-Oval silver rib adds flash that attracts salmon from distance.